atlarge-research/opendc-m3sa/README.md

 ## Abstract

 Datacenters are vital for the digital society but represent a considerable fraction of global energy consumption.
 To improve their sustainability and performance when demand is foreseen to increase, we envision simulators and simulation-based digital twins will become primary decision-making tools.
 However, unlike other fields focusing on key societal infrastructure such as waterworks and mass transit, datacenter simulators cannot yet combine multiple, independent models into their operation.
-Addressing this challenge, in this work we propose M3SA, a datacenter simulation and analysis framework that uses discrete-event simulation to predict, per model and combined into a meta-model, the impact on climate and performance of various realistic datacenter conditions.
-We design an architecture for simulating with multiple concurrent models, a technique to integrate the results of multiple models into a meta-model, and a procedure to evaluate the accuracy of the meta-model.
+Addressing this challenge, in this work we propose M3SA, a datacenter simulation and analysis framework that uses discrete-event simulation to predict, per model and combined into a Meta-Model, the impact on climate and performance of various realistic datacenter conditions.
+We design an architecture for simulating with multiple concurrent models, a technique to integrate the results of multiple models into a Meta-Model, and a procedure to evaluate the accuracy of the Meta-Model.

 ## Repository Structure